alkhalifas/cs6650-project-4-alkhalifas/readme.md

 ### Project 2 New Requirements:
 - [x] You need to enable your client and server to communicate using Remote Procedure Calls (RPC) instead of sockets
-- [x] If you’ve implemeteamnted Project #1 in Java, you may want to look into and leverage Java RMI for RPC communication
+- [x] If you’ve implemented Project #1 in Java, you may want to look into and leverage Java RMI for RPC communication
 - [x] You need to make your server multi-threaded such that you can handle multiple outstanding client requests at once.
 - [x] The key result is that your servers should be able to handle requests from multiple running instances of you client doing concurrent PUT, GET, and DELETE operations.
 - [x] Due to the addition of multi-threading, you will need to handle mutual exclusion.